pickles976/ai-arena-map/readme.md

 - [x] Make the stars grow/shrink with zoom level so they aren't so difficult to navigate
 - [x] Convert stars to sprites
 - [x] Add blue hue
-- [ ] Add Black dust
-- [ ] Figure out a way to draw friendly star systems/enemy star systems (draw green and red circles with no opacity on layer 2, then render and add)
+- [x] Figure out a way to draw friendly star systems/enemy star systems (draw green and red circles with no opacity on layer 2, then render and add)
-- [ ] Show names and info of closest stars
+- [x] Show names and info of closest stars
+- [x] Scale name based on distance
-- [ ] Add skybox
+- [ ] Add skybox w/ shader

+# Bugs
+- [x] Center text better
+- [x] Add some sort of frustum-based text drawing so it doesn't feel as awkward (dont render stuff on periphery?)
+- [x] Only render stars that are ON SCREEN

 # Interaction
 - [x] Seedable RNG